-When you arrive on Vamizi Island, one of the best things you will see is, of course, the shape of the island and the colour of its surrounding blue Indian Ocean.
-Flying in to land on this crescent shaped isle is magical, and you feel as if you don’t want to disturb this postcard perfect picture of a blissful Mozambique beach destination.
+When you arrive on Vamizi Island on your holidays, one of the best things you will see is, of course, the shape of the island and the colour of its surrounding blue Indian Ocean.
+Flying into land on this crescent-shaped isle is magical, and you feel as if you don’t want to disturb this postcard-perfect picture of a blissful Mozambique beach destination.
 Staying here for a week or so, in Vamizi’s embrace, will disturb you – but in positive ways…

 Choose things to see and do